 There’s a reason why this healthy pantry staple has been around for so long.
 Learn the facts about this simple superfood and why you should add it to your healthy lifestyle.

 Apple Cider Vinegar and Weight Loss

 In the last few years, the Apple Cider Vinegar Diet has become a popular idea for potential weight loss.
-According to Harvard Health, the diet typically consists of taking one to two teaspoons of apple cider vinegar at mealtimes.
+According to Harvard Health Publishing, the diet typically consists of taking one to two teaspoons of apple cider vinegar at mealtimes.
 They explain that the reason for this theory might be due to the compound acetic acid, which has been shown to “prevent fat deposition” and improve the metabolism of obese mice.

 In 2009, Japanese researchers wanted to see if vinegar had similar weight loss effects on humans.
 In a 12-week study, published in Bioscience, Biotechnology, Biochemistry, 175 men and women were randomly assigned to three groups of similar body weight, body mass index (BMI) and waist circumference.
 The subjects either ingested 15 milliliters of vinegar (diluted in a beverage), 30 milliliters of vinegar (also diluted) or no vinegar.
 At the end of the trial, the two groups who consumed vinegar experienced some weight loss and decreased triglycerides.

 The Bitter Truth

 Despite participants dropping some pounds in the study above, the amount of weight loss was meager; just two to four pounds at the end of the 12 weeks.
 There’s also no mention of how the subjects felt throughout the trial.
 However, in a similar study, published in the International Journal of Obesity, subjects reported nausea after ingesting vinegar.
 Vinegar has also been shown to cause acid reflux, erode teeth enamel and alter insulin levels.